reactGo/reactGo/README.md

 ## Motivation

-The aim of this repo is to incorporate the best practices to building a non-trivial, performant, secure and quality full-stack apps with React.js and Webpack and Node (hence...react-webpack-node).
-However, along the way we definitely have had extensive additions to this boilerplate!
-I am working to document this repo extensively so it would be easy for both beginners and experts to begin dev-ing on it without pulling your hair out.
+The motivation is simple, best practices.
+Everyone's ultimate goal is to build a non-trivial applications.
+Performant and free of bugs, we want our applications to be secure and joy for the user.
+We believe that using a mixture of with React.js and Webpack and Node is the best way to accomplish this. (hence...react-webpack-node).

+This boilerplate serves a second purpose as well.
+It is a learning tool for any and all that are interested in learning how to put a large React application together.
+We have had extensive additions to this boilerplate from the community over time as practices have evolved, and we are always interested in hearing new ideas and welcome all forms  of help.

 ## Why Redux